kyledrake/geoloqi-ruby/README.markdown

 Found a bug?
 ---
 Let us know!
 Send a pull request or a patch.
 Questions?
 Ask!
 We're here to help.
+File issues, we'll respond to them!

 Authors
 ---